Brazilian Wax Etiquette - Embarrassing Questions Answered

 In a world filled with itty bitty bikinis, more and more clients prefer their bikini lines waxed and cleaned up pristinely so they can be ready for the beach or pool at a moment’s notice.
 Some prefer to go the next step up and get a full Brazilian wax, yet not all clients may display the same sense of decorum during their appointments.

-For our client’s knowledge of how to show Brazilian wax etiquette during their appointments and for our esthies who can tactfully inform their clients of this etiquette, we’ve delivered this beauty of an article to cover all the basics.
+For clients who would like to increase their knowledge of how to show Brazilian wax etiquette during their appointments, or for esthies who want to learn of ways to tactfully inform their clients of this etiquette, we’ve got all of the tips to tackle Brazilian wax etiquette and difficult questions many might have about the process.

 What is a Full Brazilian Wax?